Important Dates

 Special season

 The special season usually takes place in September and is available to students in specific cases.
 Accessing this season will require an additional administrative process.
+Grading will be composed by two components, each contributing with 10 points to the final grade.
+It follows the same rules used in the Repeat Exam season.

 Rules for this season will be updated at a later time